kleinschmidt/kavli/notes.md

       because it's a really interesting example of the benefits of bayesian models.
 * Bayesian mind reading
+    * Prior experience guides adaptation by _constraining_ the possible distribution that you consider.
+    * WHen you get something that you've ruled out, you're going to have trouble adapting to it.
 * Circle back around to the brain
     * Efficient coding
     * Close connection between adaptation to improve inference and to improve